<img height="1" width="1" src="https://www.facebook.com/tr?id=895499563962321&amp;ev=PageView &amp;noscript=1">

 Bird Removal NJ

 If you have birds in your attic, we’re here to help!
-Cooper’s Bird Exclusion Service is the humane and permanent solution to bird nesting and activity in your attic.
+Cooper is the humane and permanent solution to bird nesting and activity in your attic.
 Instead of poisons, chemicals, or euthanasia, our strategy involves humane bird removal and sealing.
-Once the birds have left, our exclusion experts will seal your home against reentry.
-Tactics involve:
+Once the birds have left, our exclusion experts will seal your home against re-entry.
+Our tactics include:

 • Aluminum flashing installation to block entry points